Product teams put a lot of time, thought, research, and effort into creating clever products that meet vital user needs.

 There is no such thing as a one size fits all solution.

 But you can certainly gain some insights and tips from looking at best practices.
-To me, best user onboarding I’ve seen recently are from:
+To me, the best user onboarding I’ve seen recently is from:

 1- GhostwriterAI – Onboard users 1 feature at a time

 As I’ve just mentioned how HELPFUL UserGuiding can be in your journey to great user onboarding, I’ll start with an example from its users.

 That also offers the best user onboarding experience I’ve seen in a while.

 I’m talking about GhostwriterAI, which is an AI-based content marketing platform for brands and influencers.